 This drill program initially consisted of a set of two fences, each spaced approximately 150 m from each other.
 Five drill holes were completed in each fence (at ~75 to 100 m spacing).
 Two scissor holes were also drilled to confirm the geometry of the pegmatite dykes.
-Mineralization and pegmatite widths are their strongest in the middle of each fence reaching up to 32.9 m in width with visible mineralization of Spodumene up to 20%.
+Mineralization and pegmatite widths are their strongest in the middle of each fence reaching up to 32.9 m in width with visible mineralization of spodumene up to 20%.
 An additional three holes targeted pegmatites that were identified through satellite imagery approximately 3 km to the east.
 Strongly altered pegmatites were intercepted in two of the drill holes with traces of spodumene mineralization.

-On July 13, 2023, the Company announced the discovery of a significant lithium pegmatite outcrop, measuring at least 100 m long by 15 m large, at the Anatacau Main Property (the "Anais Showing").
+On July 13, 2023, the Company announced the discovery of a significant lithium pegmatite outcrop, measuring at least 100 m long by 15 m large, at the Anatacau Main Project (the "Anais Showing").
 This outcrop is within a larger cluster of pegmatite dykes all of which contain high grade lithium mineralization.
-This discovery is located 22km east of Brunswick Exploration's Anatacau West and Allkem's James Bay Project along a large-scale E-W deformation corridor which is host to the known lithium-bearing pegmatite dykes in the region.
+This discovery is located 22 km east of Brunswick Exploration's Anatacau West Project along a large-scale E-W deformation corridor which is host to the known lithium-bearing pegmatite dykes in the region.
 This structure runs through both the Anatacau West and Anatacau Main properties over a total of 15.5 km, all of which has never been explored for lithium.
 The mineralization varies between 5% and 50% spodumene throughout the pegmatite, with quartz, feldspars and accessory muscovite.
-Spodumene crystals are light grey and up to 20cm long.
-The Company believes the pegmatite dykes are structurally controlled, dip steeply towards the north-west with gentle folding and stacking.
+Spodumene crystals are light grey and up to 20 cm long.

 To date, Brunswick Exploration collected over 19 surface grab samples across the Anais Showing all of which returned high grades values ranging from 1.2 to 3.8% Li2O.
-The majority of the samples graded above 2% Li2O, among which the highest grades (>3% Li2O) are found within the main dyke, in massive spodumene-rich bands.
+The majority of the samples graded above 2% Li2O, among which the highest grades (>3% Li2O) were found within the main dyke, in massive spodumene-rich bands.
 Note that the described samples are selected samples and thus the values reported above are not representative of the grade of mineralized zones.

-Brunswick Exploration continued prospection at the Anatacau West and Main Properties during the fourth quarter of 2023 and has obtained the necessary permits to support a future drill program.
+Brunswick Exploration continued prospection at the Anatacau West and Anatacau Main Properties during the fourth quarter of 2023 and obtained the necessary permits to support a future drill program.